alicebagoud/wildCodeSchool-challenge/README.md

 Created with CodeSandbox

-My First Project.
+My very first project with html and css after 10 days of learning.

-Project to be submitted in an interview for enrollment in Wild Code School in France.
+I had to submit this project to an interview for enrollment in Wild Code School in France.